-Diabetes supplies may be subject to prior authorization.
+Diabetes supplies in network and out of network may be subject to prior authorization.
 Please review Neighborhood's Exchange formulary.

 Diagnostic Imaging and Machine Tests

 Coverage includes general imaging (such as X-rays and ultrasounds) and MRI/MRA, CT/ CTA, and PET tests and nuclear cardiology.